brlin-tw/nine-sols-chinese-name-pronunciations-playthrough/episodes/0010-the-awakening-of-yi/README.md

 The following are the process(and notes) of the episode:

 1. Start the game in Standard Mode.
+    + Use the first saveslot for playing, move all the other saveslots away to ensure the "New game" feel.
+    + Start recording right after hitting the A button(the bong sound should be fully recorded as well as it connects to the opening cutscene).
 1. Watch the opening cutscene.
 1. "羿!"